-Dr. David Maloney is the medical director for cellular immunotherapy at Fred Hutch and the Bezos Family Immunotherapy Clinic at Seattle Cancer Care Alliance.
+Dr. David Maloney is the medical director for cellular immunotherapy at Fred Hutch and the Bezos Family Immunotherapy Clinic.

 Dr. Phil Greenberg is the head of the Fred Hutch Program in Immunology.
 In this video, he says we can make T cells see tumors better, kill tumors better, and then persist and eradicate tumors better.